Stackato-Garage/mobile-mail/README.md

 Building and runnig the Application
 ------------------------

+It is possible to build the application either with Ant or Maven.

+### Ant

-To build the application, make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
+Make sure your have [Ant](http://ant.apache.org/ "Ant") installed.
 Then, *cd* into the root directory and execute:

+	ant clean package

+That will create the *mobilemail-0.0.1-SNAPSHOT.war* file within the 'target' directory.

+### Maven

+Make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
+Then, *cd* into the root directory and execute:

 	mvn clean package

-That will create the *mobilemail-0.0.1-SNAPSHOT.war* file in the 'target' directory.
+That will create the *mobilemail-0.0.1-SNAPSHOT.war* file within the 'target' directory.

 To run the application: